bjpirt/becoming-a-web-developer/03-server-side-rendering/README.md

 It's important to understand what's actually going on under the hood with web applications and there's no better way than building it all up from scratch yourself.
 Obviously this isn't a very scalable way of building web applications, which is why all manner of frameworks exist to make it easier and more well-structured.
 We'll come to those eventually and hopefully they'll make more sense if you've already used the underlying techniques directly.

+One more thing you could (should!) do is add code to enable you to create a new list from the lists page.
+You should be able to use the code we've developed in this step to help you do this.

 ## Learning points

 Use these points to question what you've done and to build your understanding of what you just built: